-Spinal cord stimulation (SCS) has been around for about 40 years.
-This treatment has revolutionized treatment for many chronic pain patients.
-Historically, patients that had chronic pain or failed back surgeries were out of options.
-Many had to manage pain with only medications which offered many unwanted adverse side effects and limited long term effectiveness.
+Spinal cord stimulation (SCS) was first introduced to treat chronic pain in the 1960s.
+Routine use of SCS began in the 1980s and this non-medication treatment has revolutionized treatment for many chronic pain patients.
+Historically, patients that had chronic pain, failed back surgeries, peripheral neuropathy and CRPS (complex regional pain syndrome) were not given many options.
+Many had to manage pain with pain medications which offered many unwanted adverse side effects and limited long term effectiveness.
+With advances in SCS, treatment is increasingly being used to avoid futile back surgeries.
 See more about use of SCS therapy for chronic pain.

 Differences Between Traditional & High Frequency Stimulation Therapy

-There have been many advances in technology over the years including rechargable batteries, position sensors, and now MRI compatible devices.
-The newest breakthrough in SCS therapy is Nevro’s Senza® High Frequency device (HF10).
+There have been many advances in technology over the years including rechargeable batteries, position sensors, MRI compatible devices and paresthesia-free stimulation.
+The Senza® High Frequency device (HF10) was introduced internationally in 2010 and obtained US FDA approval in 2015.
 Traditional low frequency SCS would deliver electrical impulses at a rate of 40-60 Hz.
 This would produce a paresthesia (tingling) sensation in the extremities.
-Often times this is a more pleasant sensation than the original neuropathic pain.
+Often times this is a more pleasant sensation than the original neuropathic pain (burning, stabbing, tingling).
 The HF10 device can safely deliver electrical impulses up to 10,000 Hz.
 This means the patient can get relief of both back and leg pain without the paresthesia sensation.
 Some patients that also failed to respond to low frequency stimulation or were unable to tolerate the paresthesias have been able to find relief with the new higher frequency technology.

 Procedure Overview For SCS Therapy